Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 For this project, you will need an Agora account, which can be created following [this guide](https://www.agora.io/en/blog/how-to-get-started-with-agora?utm_source=medium&utm_medium=blog&utm_campaign=creating-1-to-1-video-chat-web-app).
 You will need a basic knowledge of JavaScript and HTML.
 But don’t worry — I will guide you through this process.

-For this tutorial to work, we will be using the [Visual Studio Code live](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) server plug-in.
+For this tutorial to work, we will use the [Visual Studio Code live](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) server plug-in.

 ## Project Setup